 Strikethrough Text is a handy editing tool for today’s online documents, but there’s nothing modern about it.
-Centuries ago, scribes first used the strikethrough method as a way to indicate incorrect information when hand writing sacred texts on vellum or parchment.
+Centuries ago, scribes first used the strikethrough method as a way to indicate incorrect information when writing sacred texts by hand on vellum or parchment.
 With a few easy clicks, you can make these marks in your documents, too — although perhaps without the same satisfaction of brushing lines of ink across a rustling page.

 - Select Tools, then Comment.
 This will bring up the Comment Toolbar.

 - Choose the tool.
 The “T” with a line through it indicates the Strikethrough Text tool.
 Click to select.

 - Apply.
 Drag your cursor over the text you want to mark.

 When you finish with the Strikethrough tool, you can simply deselect it from the menu to stop using it.
 Then you can add comments pertaining to your markups, or you can edit the PDF to make any necessary changes.
 When you’re all set, download a copy for safekeeping or share it with others.

 Strike through a PDF with an Adobe Acrobat alternative.

 If you prefer using Word to strike through a PDF file, you can convert the file to a Microsoft Word document to cross out the text.

 - Convert the PDF file to a Word document here.

 - After you have converted the file, open your document in Word.